You can't claim Housing Benefit for rates if you receive Universal Credit. To get help paying your rates, you must claim Rate Rebate.

-If your qualifying income is higher than your applicable amount, you might be eligible for some Housing Benefit Rate Relief.
+If your qualifying income is higher than your applicable amount, you might be eligible for some Housing Benefit and Rate Relief.
 When this happens, you will receive a bill for some of your rates which you must pay.

 If other adults live in your home, other than your partner or joint owner, LPS assumes they contribute to rate payments even if they don’t.
-You might lose some of your Housing Benefit Rate Relief award.
+You might lose some of your Housing Benefit and Rate Relief award.

-You are awarded Housing Benefit Rate Relief
+You are awarded Housing Benefit and Rate Relief

 LPS will send you a decision letter about your application.

-When you get partial Housing Benefit Rate Relief, you’re responsible for paying the rates that aren’t covered by the award.
+When you get partial Housing Benefit and Rate Relief, you’re responsible for paying the rates that aren’t covered by the award.
 Your decision letter will explain how much rates you have to pay weekly.

-What Housing Benefit Rate Relief covers
+What Housing Benefit and Rate Relief covers

-The Housing Benefit Rate Relief amount is for the rating period covered by the award.
+The Housing Benefit and Rate Relief amount is for the rating period covered by the award.
 Your total rate bill may be different if you owe rates for earlier periods.
 You will receive a rate bill telling you how much you must pay and when payment is due.
 If you don’t pay your rate bill, LPS will take legal action against you.

 If you’re awarded the maximum amount, this will cover your rate bill in full.
 If your award does not cover your full rates, you’ll have to pay the rates not covered.

-If you are entitled to any Housing Benefit Rate Relief, LPS credits the amount to your rate account.
+If you are entitled to any Housing Benefit and Rate Relief, LPS credits the amount to your rate account.
 You don’t receive the money from LPS.

-When Housing Benefit Rate Relief is paid
+When Housing Benefit and Rate Relief are paid